BONURI/dsi202/README.md

 1. Start by searching for a room using keywords such as dormitory name, price range, or preferred location.
 2. Select a room of interest from the displayed list.
 3. Carefully review room details such as rental price, included furniture, contract duration, and landlord contact information.
-4. Click the “Book Room” button to proceed with the reservation.
+4. Click the “Book This Room” button to proceed with the reservation.
 5. Choose your desired move in date.
+6. Confirm your booking.
-6. Make a payment via QR code to officially confirm your booking.
+7. Make a payment via QR code to officially.